JustinyAhin/wpdf/README.md

 # WordPress Data Filter
-> Create, filter, sort and display data in your WordPress site.
+> Create, filter, sort and display users data on your WordPress site.

 ## Description
-Create, filter, sort and display data in your WordPress site.
+Create, filter, sort and display users data on your WordPress site.

 ## Installation
 1. Copy the plugin folder to your wp-content/plugins folder